hoodiehq-archive/documentation/en/start/getting-started/getting-started-1.md

 $ hoodie start
 ```

-On the very first run, you'll be prompted to enter a password for the Admin Dashboard, just pick something simple for now, like **awesome**.
-Then, a bunch of URLs and additional info appear:
+On the very first run, you'll be prompted to enter a password for the Admin Dashboard, just pick something simple for now, like **"alpacas"**.
+Because alpacas are neat.
+Then, a bunch of URLs and additional info appear.

 ### 2. App, Admin and Futon URLs